serverless/serverless/docs/README.md

 6. `serverless remove`

 ## Getting Started
-- Links to gettings started sections
+- Links to getting started sections

 ## How to contribute to Serverless